aerospike/aerospike-client-nodejs/doc/policies.md

                       For values, see [Generation Policy Values](policies.md#gen).
 - `retry`           – An instance of :data:`RetryPolicy`.
 Specifies the behavior for failed operations.
+- `timeout`         – Maximum time in milliseconds to wait for the operation to complete.
+If 0 (zero), then the value will default to global default timeout value

 <!--
 ################################################################################